LemmaEOF/lootbot/README.md

 }
 ```

-The `Box 1` in the server config overrides the `Box 1` in the global config, so for the magic RPG server, they will only be able to get drops 4, 5, and 6 from `Box 1`.
+The `Box 1` in the server config overrides the `Box 1` in the global config, so for the magic RPG server, they will only be able to get drops 4, 5, and 6 from `Box 1`. `Magic Box` will only be openable in the magic RPG server.

 Server configs will also contain the server's `id` and `lastKnownName`, so the server can be better identified. `lastKnownName` will be updated as the server's name is updated, so you can tell what server it is without having to remember the server ID.